What Providers Need to Know

 Health care reform changes

-If you’re an HMSA participating provider, health care reform will change your patients’ health plan.
+If you’re an HMSA participating provider, health care reform changes your patients’ health plan.
 Here’s what you need to know.

 What you can expect

-You could see more patients starting in 2014.
-That’s because health care reform requires almost everyone to have health care coverage or risk paying a fine to the Internal Revenue Service.
-People who don’t get coverage through their employer or government assistance, such as Medicare or QUEST, will have to buy insurance on their own.
+You may see more patients starting in 2014.
+That’s because health care reform requires almost everyone to have health care coverage or risk paying a fine to the Internal Revenue Service (IRS).
+People who don’t get coverage through their employer or government assistance, such as Medicare or QUEST Integration, will have to buy insurance on their own.
 And there’s good news for people who were denied coverage in the past because of a serious health condition.
 They can now get insurance even if they have asthma, cancer, diabetes, or other chronic conditions.

 Options to buy coverage

-People who don’t have health insurance will have two options to buy coverage.
+People who don’t have health insurance have two options to buy coverage.
 They can:

 - Contact health plans like HMSA directly, or

-- Buy a health plan from HMSA or another insurer in the Hawai‘i Health Connector, the state’s online health insurance marketplace, starting October 1
+- Buy a health plan from HMSA or another insurer on healthcare.gov, the federal health insurance marketplace.

-Depending on their income, people could get financial help from the government to pay for health insurance in the Connector.
-Health plans purchased in the Connector are not expected to change provider reimbursements.
+Depending on their income, people could get financial help from the government to pay for health insurance on healthcare.gov.
+Health plans purchased on healthcare.gov aren’t expected to change provider reimbursements.

 Expanded funding for providers

-Benefits will change for patients who have health coverage through a small business (up to 50 employees) or on their own through an individual plan.
-Starting in 2014, their plans will include 10 essential health benefits:
+Benefits have changed for patients who have health coverage through a small business (up to 100 employees) or on their own through an individual plan.
+ACA plans include 10 essential health benefits:

 - Ambulance service